 \subsection{Photon distillation}

-Photon distillation is a scalable quantum error mitigation protocol that helps to create highly identical single-photon states, thereby reducing resource costs in photonic quantum computing architectures \cite{somhorst2024photon,saied2024general}.
-This quantum operation consists of creating a higher quality photon from multiple, lower quality photons through multiphoton interference, categorizing it as a partial-measurement operation.
-Photon-distillation circuits inherently reduce errors related to photonic indistinguishability, but this additional component leads to an increase in photon loss errors.
-Yet, initial tradeoff assessments lean towards the adoption of photon distillation \cite{somhorst2024photon}, which can be further enhanced by minimizing inevitable photon losses.
-Therefore, the conditional transmittance is the key metric in evaluating photon distillation circuit designs.
+Photon distillation is a scalable error suppression protocol that generates highly identical single-photon states, reducing resource costs in photonic quantum computing architectures \cite{somhorst2024photon,saied2024general}.
+The operation produces a higher-quality photon from multiple lower-quality photons through multiphoton interference, making it a partial-measurement task.
+While distillation reduces indistinguishability errors, it introduces additional photon loss.
+Conditional transmittance is therefore the primary metric for evaluating photon-distillation circuit performance.

-The $U$ matrix relevant to photon distillation is the $N-$mode Fourier transform, defined by the matrix elements $U_{jk} := \frac{1}{\sqrt{N}}\exp(i\frac{2\pi(j-1)(k-1)}{N})$.
-Unlike typical partial-measurement circuits, a successfully completed photon-distillation task produces an unentangled state confined to only \textit{one} output mode (not being the vacuum state).
-Since the intended multiphoton interference is affected by asymmetric losses, the success probability \textit{distribution} is changed non-trivially.
-However, this asymmetric loss reduces a \textit{given} sample probability similarly for identical and non-identical photons.
-Consequently, the target reduction in indistinguishability error is independent of the design-dependent $T$-matrix.
+The relevant unitary transformation $U$ is the $N$-mode Fourier transform, with matrix elements $U_{jk} = \frac{1}{\sqrt{N}} \exp \left( i \frac{2\pi (j-1)(k-1)}{N} \right)$.
+In photon distillation, a successful operation produces an unentangled state in a single output mode.
+Asymmetric losses alter the distribution of success probabilities but affect identical and non-identical photons equally, leaving the reduction of indistinguishability errors independent of the design-specific $T$-matrix.

-We find that the conditional transmittance induced by rectangular and triangular designs scales differently with respect to the unit cell single-photon transmission efficiency $\eta$ and the size of the distillation circuit $N$.
-In particular, we find for the rectangular design:
+The conditional transmittance for photon-distillation circuits depends on the unit cell single-photon transmission efficiency $\eta$ and the circuit size $N$.
+For rectangular designs, it scales as